open-telemetry/opentelemetry-log-collection/docs/operators/flatten.md

 The `flatten` operator flattens a field by moving its children up to the same level as the field.

-The operator is configured with a field to be flattened.

 ### Configuration Fields

 | Field      | Default          | Description                                                                                                                                                                                                                              |